porscheinformatik/anti-mapper/README.md

     ...
     return false;

-If your objects have some functional keys you may want to check these, too.
+If your objects have some functional keys you should check these, too.
 This is only necessary if you are not sure, that your DTO contains the id, even if the entity exists already.

     if (Objects.equals(dto.getKey(), entity.getKey())) {
         return true;
     }

 If your matching method is wrong, the less bad thing that can happen, is that too many mappings will take place.
 This happens if you always return `true`.
 The worse thing may be, that entities will never be updated and any DTO will be added to the entities.
 This happens if you always return `false`.

+If you have a unique key index in you database, it may happen, that inserting fails, if you don't check this key in the code.
+It is recommended, that you first check the id, if it is the same return true.
+Then check each property of the unique key and return false if any property differs.

 ### `afterMergeIntoCollection`